 What is the Procedure for Applying for Benefits?

 You must first file an Application for Benefits.
 You can usually begin that process by calling Social Security’s toll free number at 1-800-772-1213 or by going to the local Social Security office nearest to your home.
-Due to the COVID-19 pandemic, local offices however are not open to the public.
+Due to the COVID-19 pandemic, local offices however are not open to the public, although appointments for important matters can sometimes be scheduled.
 You can also file an application online, but if you do that, you will want to be sure to have all of the necessary information which Social Security needs at your fingertips at the time you begin the application online.
 If you need a complete list of what Social Security will require for the application, feel free to contact our office and we can provide it.)
 To determine the local office nearest to you, go to www.socialsecurity.gov/locator.

 Local Social Security offices can be found at